-North of the city of Hereford stretches an undulating swathe of farmland, orchards and forested hills, studded with the renowned ‘Black-and-White Villages’, featuring the traditional timber-framed houses so typical of our region.
+North of Hereford stretches an undulating swathe of farmland, orchards and forested hills, studded with the ‘Black-and-White Villages’, which feature the traditional timber-framed houses typical of our region.

-This 49-mile loop from Hereford visits a succession of alluring hamlets, historic sites and passionate artisan producers creating excellent ciders, perries and juices.
+This 49-mile loop visits alluring hamlets, historic sites and passionate artisan producers creating excellent ciders, perries and juices.
 The circuit runs from Hereford to Tillington and Weobley, then on to Pembridge, Eardisland and Monkland, skirting Leominster, before arriving back in Hereford.

 - Speeding down the descent to Weobley

 - Stepping inside a leaning timber-framed dovecote from 1673